abchrisxyz/OraclePoolHub/ErgoHack III/Delphi Project - Technical Proposal.md

 ### Missing features

 It is our understanding that some features are worked out at the protocol level but remain to be implemented.
 Stake slashing is a good example.
+Also, support for additional data types would open the doors to a wider range of applications.

 ## Approach